-The executed consent forms HUD 9887/9887A will remain effective until the family is denied assistance, the assistance is terminated, or if the family provides written notification to revoke consent.
+The executed consent forms will remain effective until the family is denied housing, or if the family provides written notification to revoke consent.

 Families have the right to revoke consent by providing written notice to Volunteers of America; however, revoking consent will result in termination of assistance or denial of admission.